Table of Contents

 Only then they can process your paper for apostille.

 This may sound like a lot of work – it truly is.

 Due to the pandemic, the Department of Foreign Affairs has reduced staff.

 It takes longer to process and apostille.

 Be prepared to wait and put in the time to get your DFA Apostille requirements in order.

 When you are ready, choose the nearest DFA consular satellite.

 Remember that DFA Apostille walk-ins are not encouraged and book an online appointment.

 Remember to be detailed when complying with all the requirements I’ve stated.

-It takes a lot of work – filing at the DFA is easy and the DFA Apostille cost is not expensive, but it is getting all the requirements together and dealing with issue that is really, really time consuming.
+It takes a lot of work – filing at the DFA is easy and the DFA Apostille cost is not expensive, but it is getting all the requirements together and dealing with an issue that is really, really time-consuming.